 1. Start McIDAS by entering the following in lowercase from the Unix prompt.
+Type: mcidas or mcidas -config

-If this is the first time that you've run McIDAS, the mcidas command will display the McIDAS Configuration GUI.
+If this is the first time that you've run McIDAS, the meidas command will display the McIDAS Configuration GUI.

 2. Change the Configuration GUI so that your options match those listed below: